 Treatment with Hyperbaric Oxygenation (HBOT) is a non-invasive method that consists of supplying oxygen at high concentrations in a pressurized hyperbaric chamber at a minimum of 1.45 ATM atmospheres.
 The person breathes 100% oxygen through a mask.
 This gas is transported to the blood, and manages to reach even damaged tissues.

-In the case of fibromyalgia, this treatment improves the oxygenation and functionality of the tissues and also reduces swelling and edema.
+For fibromyalgia, this treatment improves the oxygenation and functionality of the tissues and also reduces swelling and edema.
 The availability of large amounts of oxygen that causes HBOT slows down the loss of fluids out of the blood vessels and reaches the damaged areas.

 It is very useful to treat patients with Fibromyalgia because due to the anti-inflammatory effect, pain is greatly relieved.